Assortment/asrt-wp-starter/README.md

 ## Credits

-This framework is under constant development by the [Mixd](http://mixd.co.uk) team.
-Like it?
-Hate it?
-Let us know on [Twitter](http://twitter.com/mixd).

-If – like us – you work with WordPress then you may be interested in our other Open Source project called [wp-deploy](https://github.com/Mixd/wp-deploy) a capistrano-powered deployment tool for WordPress.
+If – like us – you work with WordPress a lot then you may be interested in our other Open Source project called [wp-deploy](https://github.com/Mixd/wp-deploy) a capistrano-powered deployment tool for WordPress.